HEP-FCC/fcc-tutorials/FCCsnowmass.md

 -   produce plots with **FCCAnalyses**

 {% endobjectives %}
-First login to lxplus or one of the virtual machine provided on open stack.
+First login to to a fresh shell on lxplus, on OSG, or in one of the virtual machine that could be provided on open stack.
 Usage of bash shell is highly recommended.
 Create a working directory and go inside

 ```bash
 mkdir mytutorial